ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * the Java core library has been refactored to make most of the operations non-blocking
 * the virtual thread stack is much smaller and dynamically resizable

 Java _virtual threads_ are a solution to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_.
 The OpenJDK team has been working on preparing the JDK for virtual threads within the Project Loom for several years.
 The pre-existing blocking code in the Java core library still behaves the same way, but OS threads are not actually blocked.
-For your applications to benefit from using virtual threads, you need to follow known guidelines.
+For your applications to benefit from using virtual threads, you need to follow the mentioned guidelines.
 Also, third-party libraries used in your applications must be refactored by their owners or patched to become compatible with virtual threads.

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-virtual-threads).